Webinar on Version 2 of the ASEAN Taxonomy for Sustainable Finance

 The Members of the ATB comprise representatives of ACMF, AIRM, SLC and WC-CMD.
 The current Board comprises of Member Institutions from all ten (10) ASEAN Member States, as follows:

-• Chair: Brunei Darussalam Central Bank: Mdm.
-Noorrafidah Sulaiman, Deputy Managing Director (Monetary Operations, Development and International).
+• Brunei Darussalam Central Bank: Mdm.
+Noorrafidah Sulaiman, Deputy Managing Director (Monetary Operations, Development and International)

-• Otoritas Jasa Keuangan Indonesia, Mr. Greatman Rajab, Director.
+• Otoritas Jasa Keuangan Indonesia, Mr. R. Joko Siswanto , Director

-• Bank of Lao PDR, Ms. Fongchinda Sengsourivong, Director General of the Lao Securities Commission Office.
+• Bank of the Lao PDR, Ms. Fongchinda Sengsourivong, Secretary General of the Lao Securities Commission Office

-• Securities and Exchange Commission Philippines, Mr. Kelvin Lester K. Lee, Commissioner
+• Securities and Exchange Commission Philippines, Mr. McJill Bryant T. Fernandez, Commissioner

-• Monetary Authority of Singapore, Ms. Gillian Tan, Assistant Managing Director (Development & International) and Chief Sustainability Officer.
+• Monetary Authority of Singapore, Ms. Pamela Lee, Deputy Chief Sustainability Officer

-• Bank of Thailand, Mr. Tharith Panpiemras, Assistant Governor.
+• Bank of Thailand, Mr. Somchai Lertlarpwasin, Assistant Governor

 The ATB is overseen by the AFMGM with the Sustainable Finance Institute Asia (SFIA) providing administrative support as host of the ATB.